-Pull out the spiralizer and make a refreshing Zucchini Caprese Salad.
-With cherry tomatoes, mozzarella and zucchini noodles, it’s a summer classic.
+Pull out the spiralizer and make a refreshing Zucchini Pasta Salad with Balsamic Vinegar.
+With cherry tomatoes, fresh mozzarella and zoodles, it’s a twist on a classic caprese salad.
 Just a few ingredients and you’ll have a healthy delicious salad to add to any meal.

-This is the perfect salad for a cook-out or summertime meal and a great way to use up any extra zucchini you have on hand.
+This is the perfect salad for a cook-out and a great way to use up any extra zucchini you have on hand.

 Why you’ll love it